whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

 Background
 ----------

-When a user has created a Tale and wishes to publish it so it can be shared/launched by others, they will have to be able to publish their Tale on an external repository such as a DataONE Member Node.
+When a user has created a Tale and wishes to publish it so it can be shared/launched by others, they will be able to publish their Tale on an external repository such as a DataONE Member Node.

 Requirements
 -------------

-Solution should satisfy these requirements:

 1. Tales can be published to one or more external repositories using OAI/ORE Resource Maps as the glue between artifacts
-2. Published Tales can be round-tripped: A Tale can be published, then imported back into a WholeTale environment
+2. Published Tales can be round-tripped: A Tale can be published, then imported back into a WholeTale environment, modified, and re-published
-3. A none-zero amount of provenance information should be archived
+3. Tales will include provenance information
-4. Published tales have to work outside the WT environment (to at least some degree) (not necessarily as seamless as in WT?)
+4. Published Tales have to work outside the WT environment (to at least some degree) (not necessarily as seamless as in WT?)

 Approach
 --------